 Working farmland and woodlots are fundamental to New Brunswick’s rural communities and their economic development.
 Good stewardship of these lands ensures that they remain productive and available to contribute to our prosperity in the future.

-The New Brunswick Community Land Trust, a charitable, volunteer driven organization is eligible to provide landowners with a number of conservation tools, which ensures their working lands remain available for sustainable production into the future, and is the only organization in New Brunswick to hold working land easements.
+The New Brunswick Community Land Trust, a charitable, volunteer driven organization is eligible to provide landowners with a number of conservation tools, which ensures their working lands remain available for sustainable production into the future.
 The NBCLT can assist landowners by holding, and proving stewardship oversight of, a Conservation Easement, by holding land in trust, or by assisting with an Ecological Gift application process.

 A Conservation Easement is a voluntary, legally binding agreement which is developed between a landowner and a land trust.
 It outlines the land use restrictions (ei: no clear cutting) which the owner wishes to place on their working land, so that it remains in sustainable production through time.